djercog/WinkeEtAl-value-2025/README.md

 # WinkeEtAl-value-2025

-This repository contains data and codes for analysis associated with the manuscript "Prefrontal neural geometry of associated cues guides learned motivated behaviors"
+This repository contains data and codes for analysis associated with the manuscript <br>
+"Prefrontal neural geometry of associated cues guides learned motivated behaviors" <br>
-% Winke N, Luthi A, Herry C, Jercog D.
+Winke N, Luthi A, Herry C, Jercog D.

 ## /data content: